17th Annual Colorado Dulcimer Festival

 Yes, on-site lunch and dinner (meat or vegetarian) will be served both days for an additional fee.
 The meals (including beverages and desserts) are specially catered for us and are delicious!

-If you are interested in these meals, it is recommended that you sign up for them as part of your registration.
-A very limited number of meals will be available for last minute registrants.
+If you are interested in these meals, it is recommended that you sign up for them as part of your online/advanced registration.
+A very limited number of meals will be available for on-site registrants.
 Otherwise, there are many restaurants in the surrounding area if you choose to go off-site.

 More information is available at Meals.